aravi3/MazeCraze/README.md

 ### Visual Representation of Efficiency Calculations

-I plan to use D3.js to graph the execution time, visited nodes, and efficiency for each tree traversal methods at different grid sizes.
+I plan to use D3.js to graph the execution time, visited nodes, and efficiency for each tree traversal method at different grid sizes.

 ### More Tree Traversal Solutions